(en anglais, selon le texte original)

 When Harriet Tubman reached the first "free (non-Slavery) city of Philadelphia, she met William Still, the New Afrikan leader of the Underground Railroad there.
 Hooked up now, and having a rear base area, Harriet became a self-sufficient "conductor" on the Underground Railroad.
 Working most of the year as a laborer, cleaning or doing laundry or cutting wood, to support herself and save money for raids in the South.
 Twice a year, usually in the Spring and Fall, Harriet Tubman would travel hundreds of miles (much of it on foot) infiltrating Slave territory to bring escapees out.
 She conducted nineteen guerilla raids, even reaching deep into the Carolina plantation country.

+While the Underground Railroad was famous in its own day, (...) it was very different than the images of daring Quakers we are spoon-fed today.
 It was mainly composed of New Afrikans, not euro-americans.
 There were many White abolitionists in the north, but relatively few were willing to risk themsleves, or even contribute much money...

 (...)